-I-508, Waiver of Rights, Privileges, Exemptions and Immunities (Under Section 247(b) of the INA)
+I-508, Request for Waiver of Certain Rights, Privileges, Exemptions and Immunities

-File your Form I-508 with your local USCIS office, unless you are filing it at the same time as an application for a reentry permit (Form I-131).
-In this case, you would file Form I-508 with the same USCIS office as the Form I-131.
+File your Form I-508 with your local USCIS office, unless you are filing it at the same time as Form I-131, Application for Travel Document.
+In this case, you would file Form I-508 with the same USCIS office as your Form I-131.

 If you are an applicant for adjustment of status, file this form with the same office as your Form I-485, Application to Register Permanent Residence or Adjust Status.

 Filing Tips: Go to our Tips for Filing Forms by Mail page for information on how to help ensure we will accept your application.